This easy balsamic reduction (or balsamic glaze) has just two ingredients and tastes so much better than store bought!

 - is so versatile and goes great on chicken, fish, veggies and salad

-How to make this balsamic glaze recipe
+How to make balsamic glaze

 This balsamic reduction (or balsamic glaze, what do you prefer to call it?) is quite possibly the simplest and most ridiculously simple recipe on my site!